Longtime Green Lake resident Joann LaMire, age 88, passed away peacefully on Monday, May 6, 2019, at Juliette Manor in Berlin, WI.

 Serving the Family, 920-295-6631

-To send flowers to Joann's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Joann LaMire, please visit our floral store.